 - an explanation of the results of the monitoring; and

-- any indication of detrimental health effects identified; and
+- any indication of adverse health effects identified; and

 - any recommendations by the medical practitioner as to measures the operator should take in relation to the person's work.

-The operator must obtain a copy of the report and, under 2.1.4 of the regs, make a copy available to the employee to whom it relates as soon as reasonably practicable.
+The operator must obtain a copy of the report and, under regulation 20(2)(a), make a copy available to the employee to whom it relates as soon as reasonably possible.

-The operator must notify the Authority in writing if any health surveillance report indicates detrimental health effects to any person, and as a result of the report that person is removed or assigned alternative work.
+The operator must notify the Authority in writing if any health monitoring report indicates adverse health effects to any person, and if, as a result of the report, that person is removed or assigned alternative work.

-The operator must provide the original health surveillance report to the person if the person ceases to work at the mine.
+The operator must provide the original health monitoring report to the person if the person ceases to work at the mine.

 An operator must ensure that:

-- if any employee is working alone at an isolated location at a mine, there are available means for constant communication; and
+- if any employee is working alone at an isolated location at a mine, there are means for effective communication (this replaces 'constant' in the 2007 regulations); and

 - there is a system by which